yoavfreund/Bathymetry/README.md

 # Bathymetry

-This repository holds the code for the batheymetry data editing software used by [David Sandwell](http://topex.ucsd.edu/sandwell/) and his students.
+This repository holds the software for the batheymetry data editing software used by [David Sandwell](http://topex.ucsd.edu/sandwell/) and his students.

+# Organization of the software